 Figure 12.
-Left: Mrk 817 continuum light curves from HST (blue), Swift (green) and ground-based telescopes (red).
-All fluxes have units of $10^{-15}$ erg s-1 cm-2 Å-1, aside from the Swift 0.3 - 10 keV X-ray light curve which is shown as a count rate.
-Right: Solid black lines show the cross-correlation function with respect to the Swift UVW2 band.
-Colored histograms show the ICCF centroid lag distributions, while the vertical solid and dashed lines give the lag and $1\sigma$ uncertainty range.
+Left: Mrk 817 continuum light curves from HST (blue), Swift (green), and ground-based telescopes (red).
+All fluxes have units of 10^{-15} erg s-1 cm-2 Å-1, aside from the Swift 0.3-10 keV X-ray light curve, which is shown as a count rate.
+Right: the solid black lines show the CCF with respect to the Swift UVW2 band.
+Colored histograms show the ICCF centroid lag distributions, while the vertical solid and dashed lines give the lag and 1σ uncertainty range, respectively.